-protocol = debug, information, mild-warning, mild-error, notice, severe-warning, severe-error, fatal-error, mild-error, mild
+protocol=debug,information,mild-warning,mild-error,notice,severe-warning,severe-error,fatal-error

 Note that for the purposes of this configuration property, any underscores in category or severity names should be replaced with dashes.
-Also, severities are not inherently hierarchical, so enabling the DEBUG severity for a category will not automatically enable logging at the INFORMATION, MILD\WARNING, or MILD\ERROR severities.
+Also, severities are not inherently hierarchical, so enabling the DEBUG severity for a category will not automatically enable logging at the INFORMATION, MILD_WARNING, or MILD_ERROR severities.